J.P. Morgan Self-Directed Investing Review

-Chase You Invest Trade provides current Chase Bank customers a convenient way to invest in the stock market.
-While Chase doesn't provide all the bells and whistles like some of its non-bank competitors, our testing found the site to be easy to use and reliable overall.
+J.P.
+Morgan Self-Directed Investing (previously Chase You Invest Trade) provides current Chase Bank customers a convenient way to invest in the stock market.
+While J.P.
+Morgan Self-Directed doesn't provide all the bells and whistles like some of its non-bank competitors, our testing found the site to be easy to use and reliable overall.

 - JP Morgan Chase, the bank behemoth with over $2.6 trillion in assets, now offers self-directed investing services, which includes buying and selling stocks, ETFs, options, mutual funds, and bonds.

-- Chase You Invest Trade is terrific for current Chase Bank customers seeking a simple way to buy and sell stocks.
-The multi-account benefits are widespread, including instant transfers, universal login, and discounted trades.
+- J.P.
+Morgan Self-Directed is great for current Chase Bank customers seeking a simple way to buy and sell stocks.
+The multi-account benefits are widespread, including instant transfers, universal login, and $0 trades.

-- While You Invest Trade is reliable and easy to use, it is also very basic.
+- While J.P.
+Morgan Self-Directed is reliable and easy to use, it is also very basic.
 When compared against standalone full-service brokerages such as TD Ameritrade and Charles Schwab, Chase trails across the board, from trading tools to research to total tradeable assets.

 |Commissions & Fees|